Analyzing Data in SC Analytics

 Who can access Explores?

 Any user with a log in to the Analytics platform will be able to see all of the Explores that have been created.
-Users that only access reports via CX Route may have limited options.
+Users that only access reports via SC ACD may have limited options.

 What are Explores?